aixigo/PREvant/README.md

 # Usage

-In this section, it is discussed how different container environments (Docker and Kubernetes) benefit PREvant.PREvant utilizes both Docker and Kubernetes because they are exceptional tools for managing microservices but both environments function differently.
+In this section, it is discussed how different container environments (Docker and Kubernetes) benefit PREvant.
+PREvant utilizes both Docker and Kubernetes because they are exceptional tools for managing microservices but both environments function differently.
 Docker uses network connection and alias to communicate with each other and usually a load balancer like Traefik can enhance